SebZG/Console-Finances/README.md

 # Console Finances

-A JavaScript program that calculates the finaces of a given Array and dsiplays it's data in the Console.
+A JavaScript program that calculates the finaces of a given Array and displays it's data in the Console.

 [**Deployed Project**](https://sebzg.github.io/Console-Finances/)